-Clause 15(3) adds new section 110(1)(e) to provide a deduction to a qualifying employer equal to 100% of the stock option benefit realized by the employee in respect of a non-qualified security.
-Non-qualified securities include those securities that are in excess of the \$200,000 annual vesting limit, as well as options that the employer opts to designate as such.
-In order to be eligible for the deduction, the following conditions must be met:
+Clause 15(3) of Bill C-30 adds section 110(1)(e) to the ITA to provide a deduction to a qualifying employer equal to 100% of the stock option benefit realized by the employee in respect of a non-qualified security.
+Non-qualified securities include those securities that are in excess of the \$200,000 annual vesting limit and options that the employer chooses to designate as such.
+To be eligible for the deduction, the following conditions must be met:

-- the employer is a corporation (or a mutual fund trust); - the employer was the employer of the individual at the time the stock option was granted; - the amount being claimed as a deduction is not claimed as a deduction by another corporation (or mutual fund trust); - the stock option deduction would have been available to the employee if the underlying securities were not non-qualified securities; - in the case of an employee not resident in Canada throughout the year, the stock option benefit was included in the employee's taxable income earned in Canada for the year; and - the employer provided: - (a) a notice in writing to the employee within 30 days after the option agreement was entered into that the securities is a non-qualified security; and
+- the employer is a corporation or a mutual fund trust; - the employer was the employer of the individual at the time the stock option was granted; - the amount being claimed as a deduction is not claimed as a deduction by another corporation or mutual fund trust;

-(b) a notice to the Canada Revenue Agency (CRA) of any nonqualified securities by filing a prescribed form with its income tax return for the year in which the stock options were granted.
+- the stock option deduction would have been available to the employee if the underlying securities were not non-qualified securities; - in the case of an employee not resident in Canada throughout the year, the stock option benefit was included in the employee's taxable income earned in Canada for the year; and - the employer provided - a notice in writing to the employee within 30 days after the option agreement was entered into that the securities is a non-qualified security; and - a notice to the Canada Revenue Agency (CRA) of any non-qualified securities by filing a prescribed form with its income tax return for the year in which the stock options were granted.

-Clause 15(5) adds new section 110(1.4) to allow an eligible employer that enters into a stock option agreement with a taxpayer to designate one or more securities under that agreement to be non-qualified securities for the purposes of section 110, irrespective of the annual vesting limit.
+Clause 15(5) of the bill adds section 110(1.4) to allow an eligible employer that enters into a stock option agreement with an employee to designate one or more securities under that agreement to be non-qualified securities for the purposes of section 110, irrespective of the annual vesting limit.
 Such a designation would enable an employer to claim a section 110(1)(e) deduction from its taxable income and deny employees from claiming the 50% deduction on the first \$200,000 worth of employee stock options.